ClickHouse/ClickHouse/docs/en/query_language/table_functions/odbc.md

 - `external_database` — Name of a database in an external DBMS.
 - `external_table` — Name of a table in the `external_database`.

-To implement ODBC connection safely, ClickHouse uses the separate program `clickhouse-odbc-bridge`.
-If the ODBC driver is loaded directly from the `clickhouse-server` program, the problems in the driver can crash the ClickHouse server.
-ClickHouse starts the `clickhouse-odbc-bridge` program automatically when it is required.
-The ODBC bridge program is installed by the same package as the `clickhouse-server`.
+To safely implement ODBC connections, ClickHouse uses a separate program `clickhouse-odbc-bridge`.
+If the ODBC driver is loaded directly from `clickhouse-server`, driver problems can crash the ClickHouse server.
+ClickHouse automatically starts `clickhouse-odbc-bridge` when it is required.
+The ODBC bridge program is installed from the same package as the `clickhouse-server`.

 The fields with the `NULL` values from the external table are converted into the default values for the base data type.
 For example, if a remote MySQL table field has the `INT NULL` type it is converted to 0 (the default value for ClickHouse `Int32` data type).